user827/trctl/README.md

   does not stop the torrent, avoids overwriting files with the same name, avoids filling the destination disk space and uses nicer IO.

+# Installing

+- Copy aur/PKGBUILD to project root, modify it as need and run `makepkg`

 # Setup

 Transmission daemon and the client used should use the `torrent` group created.